Navigation: ENTERING AND MAINTAINING TRANSACTIONS >

 For transactions that have a transaction type that indicates they are, or may be, a cheque, such as "CHECK", "CHEQUE", "CHK", "CHQ" etc., the next cheque number for the bank account they are being inserted into will automatically be filled into the Chq / Ref # field.
 You can edit those on this window, however, if you do want to make changes to the cheque numbers.

-For transactions in the section under Recurring Transactions for you to Confirm, you will see two buttons beside each one.
-It's very important to understand what each of them does (and what not clicking either of them does!).
+For transactions in the section under Recurring Transactions for you to Confirm, you will see three radio button options beside each one, under the heading "Actions".
+It's very important to understand what each of them does.

-If you click Skip for a given transaction, it will be entirely skipped for the displayed recurrence date, and only prompted again on the following calculated recurrence date, such as in the following month for a monthly transaction.
-(This does not mean to just skip making a decision about inserting this transaction at this point.)
+•Skip: If you click this for a given transaction, it will be entirely skipped for the displayed recurrence date, and only prompted again on the following calculated recurrence date, such as in the following month for a monthly transaction.
+(This does not mean to just skip deciding about inserting this transaction at this point.)
 You might use this if for some reason that transaction wasn't occurring this time, or if you had already manually inserted it into the program.

 After this window closes, you can go into the register window(s) for the accounts the transactions were inserted into to review them, if you wish.
 At that point you could also make any changes you want.
 Examples of changes you might want to make would be to change the transaction date if the actual date was slightly different from the scheduled recurrence date, or to change in the amount for this recurrence, etc.